The 21 fastest ways to get listings in 2021

 An excellent example of this is from our client Scott Hartis who highlighted Addison and Kendra's selling experience on his website with an impressive and personal client success story.
 What makes this success story even more powerful than the average story is that Addison and Kendra's experience is told in their own words.

-Google recently introduced Google Screened Ads to their Service Ads.
+Google recently introduced Google Local Service Ads to their Service Ads.
 If a consumer searches "best real estate agents in Boston" the first three results are "Google Screened".
 This feature is Google's way of giving real estate agents more credibility and it's incredibly powerful.

-We're actively researching Google Screened Ads to understand how this could fit into our strategy and services for our clients.
+We're actively researching Google Local Service Ads to understand how this could fit into our strategy and services for our clients.

 Customers who see retargeted ads are 70% more likely to convert on your website in the future.